ClandininLab/bifrost/README.md

-Unlike the main configuration file which must be placed in your dataset directory (or specified with `--configfile`), the profile file must reside in a directory named something like `cluster_profile` with the workflow directory. i.e. if you use the `pipeline` directory in the repo as your "workflow" directory, it should stay where it is.
+Unlike the main configuration file which must be placed in your dataset directory (or specified with `--configfile`), the profile file must reside in a directory named something like `cluster_profile` with the workflow directory. i.e. if you use the `pipeline` directory in the repo as your workflow directory, it should stay where it is.

 The requested CPU allocation is specified separately by the max threads